 Even our members may be surprised to learn that for the last 10 years, the museum had been using the Bonfils-Stanton Gallery on level one for art storage.
 It is sometimes hard to find space for a collection of 70,000 art objects!
 After finding different storage solutions, the museum was able to add nearly 15,000 square feet of additional gallery space by bisecting the two-story tall room into two stacked galleries.
 The completely renovated Bonfils-Stanton Gallery on level one will be dedicated to temporary exhibitions pulled from the museum’s extensive global art collections.
 And directly above that, on level two, the museum will open the brand new Amanda J. Precourt Design Galleries and the interactive Design Studio.
 Building on the popularity of our Studio in the Hamilton Building, the Design Studio will allow visitors the chance to explore their own design talents with hands-on exercises and demonstrations.

 Next summer also ushers in the reopening of the completely refurbished Northwest Coast and Alaska Native Gallery on level two of the Martin Building.
-At this time visitor favorites from the collection including totem poles and house posts will come back on view.
+At this time visitor favorites from the collection including house posts will come back on view.
 We can’t wait to see them in their new home.

 In addition to serving as an entrance and ticketing center for museum guests, the Anna and John J. Sie Welcome Center will house two dining options, the family activity center, and the Sturm Grand Pavilion, which adds 10,000 square feet of event space that can accommodate public and private events.